okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 To run a CF command, you can use something like the following `aws cloudformation create-stack --stack-name example-cli-stack --template-body file://0-sample-template.yaml --parameters file://0-parameters.json --profile cf-course --region us-east-1`

 We can use the `parameters.json` file to set ParameterKey and ParameterValue for all the keys and values we are looking to share.

+After running the command, what you get back is the `StackId`.